Although I do not have dyslexia, as a Bipolar sufferer, I had a hard time. But I have worked with dyslexic students in my career many times.

 I couldn’t have done it without memorization techniques.
 I’ve talked a lot about these techniques in Volume 1 of the Magnetic Memory newsletter and my other books.

-Now, as I help people like Jesse Villalobos use memory techniques to get a raise, the opportunity has come to speak again about memorization techniques for students from a fresh angle.
+And now, as I help people like Jesse Villalobos use memory techniques to get a raise, the opportunity has come to speak again about memorization techniques for students from a fresh angle.
 Here’s a letter I received that shook my Memory Palaces into action:

 A dyslexic specialist who assessed my son recommended Christine Ostler’s Advanced study skills which is fabulous, and ” Taking the hell out of homework” too.
 Just got them and cant wait to read them – tricky bit is inspiring my teenage, dyslexic son to read…… Anything ….
 Because it is such a slog to read it and make it go in; all the effort is devoured in reading and processing , leaving so little to memorize what he has read: it is frustrating for him beyond belief and robs him of the joy of reading.
 Same problem with audio books because of wm capacity- feels like he is being talked AT when listening and stresses because he dreads not being able to remember what he has heard.